An award-winning film production company founded by actor, film director, screenwriter, and producer Chad Eric Smith.

 Smith is also a founding member of the Diverse Writers & Artists Of Speculative Fiction, a writers support group.

-MisterDuke Productions, LLC was founded in 2017.
+MisterDuke Productions was founded in 2017.
 The name "MisterDuke" derives from Smith's first two beloved childhood dogs.

 Making his screenwriting and directorial debut, Chad Eric Smith portrays Erebus, a vampire who seeks psychiatric treatment for a phobia that impacts his way of life: an extreme and irrational fear of blood.
 Produced by Unitivity Productions.